What is HAZOP Analysis?

 HAZOP analysis is now a mandatory activity.
-It is a qualitative, experience intensive exercise as of now.
+It is a qualitative, experience-intensive exercise.
 It is in the form of deviation analysis.
 After the process design, the steady-state specifications of each stream in the flowsheet are known.

 The HAZOP analysis team exhaustively asks itself questions as to what will happen if this specification deviated on the positive or negative side of the expected steady-state value.
 It debates the possible causes and consequences of each such eventuality.
 Anything which appears to them as likely to lead to hazardous situations is debated further and possible means of avoiding the same or raising alarm if it happens so that remedial action can be taken etc. are recommended.
 This may lead to the recommendation of additional instrumentation on lines and equipment, Hi-Lo alarms and trips, etc. may be required to be provided.

-The idea of HAZOP analysis is to foresee a hazardous situation and take measures and abundant precaution to avoid them and increase process safety.
+The idea of HAZOP analysis is to foresee a hazardous situation and take measures and abundant precautions to avoid them and increase process safety.

 Hazop analysis is a structured analysis, conducted after the design review, to ensure the design is suitable for all the intended operating conditions and complies with the HSE requirements.
-This process is also to ensure that the fundamentals of the design are thoroughly explained, understood, and examined.
+This process also ensures that the fundamentals of the design are thoroughly explained, understood, and examined.